DTJF/fbdoc/src/doc/Options.md

 the command line. \Proj operates on this file and emits its output to STDOUT pipe.

-Furthermore this mode is helpful to test the \Proj output (ie when developing a new emitter).
+Furthermore this mode is helpful to test the \Proj output (ie. when developing a new emitter).
 Just specify your emitter and an input file like